pion/website/content/en/knowledge-base/release-notes/webrtc-v2.0.0.md

 ```

 ### Unified Plan is now the default SDP format
-This change will effect you if you are receiving media, or sending multiple tracks.
+This change will affect you if you are receiving media, or sending multiple tracks.
 If you have already done this migration for your Javascript this will feel very similar.

 #### You must call AddTransceiver for every incoming track
 ```